 - I’ll be traveling the stunning Slea Head Drive down to Dingle Peninsula and spend the day exploring the dramatic Irish coastline.
 IKR?

-- This is literally on the itinerary — heading to the party town of Killarney for the night.
+- Heading to the party town of Killarney for the night.

-- I’ll be taking a horse and carriage ride through Killarney National Park to see Ross Castle — built in the 15th century, and coming back to join the locals in a Kerry ‘Dishco’ to basically dance and party all night long.
-I kid you not, that part was in the itinerary verbatim.
-Could I be any more excited?
-Hint: probably yes but I think my excitement has hit the max.
+- Killarney National Park to see Ross Castle — built in the 15th century, and coming back to join the locals in a Kerry ‘Dishco’ to basically dance and party all night long.